DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 Porting a number between providers is [supposed to take less than 24 hours](https://www.ofcom.org.uk/phones-and-broadband/switching-provider/switching-mobile).

-> **Compensation if your switch is delayed**<br/>
-> If the switch takes more than one working day or there is an abuse of the process by your provider, you are entitled to reasonable compensation from your provider.
-Providers must inform customers how to access this compensation and how it will be paid.

 Surely staying with the same provider makes the process simpler?

 Despite having an alternative contact number listed on my account, at no point has anybody with the knowledge and tools to fix this actually called me.